troyoram/game-project-client/README.md

 ## Testing

-There were no requirments for developing automated tests for this project.
+There were no requirements for developing automated tests for this project.
 As a result, no automated tests exist for the the Tic-Tac-Toe project.

 ### Coding style tests